felixpradoh/Learn-SQL-Basics-for-Data-Science-Specialization/Distributed Computing with Spark SQL/Week_1/Module 1 Quiz.md

-Question 1
+1. Question 1
 Which of the following are true when it comes to the business value of big data?
 (Select all that apply.)

-[x] The size of the data businesses collect is growing [x] Businesses are increasingly making data-driven decisions [ ] Automated technologies mean that data scientists and data analysts are no longer needed
+[x] The size of the data businesses collect is growing.

+[x] Businesses are increasingly making data-driven decisions.

+[ ] Automated technologies mean that data scientists and data analysts are no longer needed

 -------------------------------------------------------------------------------

-Question 2
+2. Question 2
 Spark uses...

 (Select all that apply.)